Outline of Complete Thyself

 Chapter 1: Fulfillment

-- The four lives: making money, having fun, giving back, seeking knowledge.
+- The traditional "four lives" of ancient Greek thinking: making money, having fun, giving back, and seeking truth.

 - Why Aristotle skips over the life of making money.